 Disclosure: We received samples from Neat Nutrition to review, but this isn’t a sponsored post.
 Pacer may receive a commission for purchases through the link in the post.
 This review is our honest opinion of the product, and you should make your own decision about whether to purchase this product.

 In April, we’ve partnered with Neat Nutrition to review their protein powder, promote running and healthy activity, and get you a great special offer.
-Pacer users can check out Neat Nutrition US or Neat Nutrition UK and use promo code: MYPACER for a $2/£2 starter box (up to 75% off)!
+Pacer users can check out Neat Nutrition US or Neat Nutrition UK and use promo code: MYPACER for a 50% off your first order (US/UK)!

 - Clean, low calorie, low fat/carb protein powder

-- Vegan non-soy protein option available for same price
+- Vegan non-soy protein option available for the same price

 - Single serving packs are easy to carry and use